🦺 Business Insurance · Generali · Spain

 Why Get This Through a Broker

-For companies operating across multiple Spanish provinces (very common in retail, hospitality and construction), the convenio applicable to each location may differ.
-A single Generali Convenio Accidentes policy can cover multiple locations under multiple convenios on one schedule, with separate compliance certifications per location.
-We handle the structuring at policy inception and the convenio re-validation at each annual renewal.
+Many companies operate across several Spanish provinces.
+This is very common in retail, hospitality and construction.
+The convenio that applies at each location may differ.
+A single Generali Convenio Accidentes policy can cover several locations under several convenios on one schedule.
+Each location gets its own compliance certificate.
+We set up the structure when the policy starts.
+We then re-check the convenios at each annual renewal.

 Approximate Collective Accident Insurance Pricing